 To check your own IMEI number, dial*#06# and then can check your phone specifications on https://imei.info.

-Ragheb Ghandour is a PhD Student at Mines ParisTech France.
+Ragheb Ghandour is a PhD Student.
 He is a computer scientist with a Masters degree in Information Systems for Risk Management and a cybersecurity enthusiast.
 He mainly focuses on human-error in cybersecurity and the rights to online free expression and privacy.